-Simeon Ananiades was a student of Anatolia College at Merzifon, a college which was founded by Americans in 1887.
-He was born in Samsun in 1901.
+Simeon Ananiades was born in Samsun in 1902 and was a student of Anatolia College at Merzifon, a college founded by Americans in 1887.
 After passing an entrance exam he was admitted to the third year preparatory class of Anatolia College.
 He had an interest in English and literature and excelled in math and biology and often talked of becoming a physician.
-He was overall an A-plus student in all his subjects, a young man who was intelligent, handsome, eloquent, kind and co-operative.
+He was overall an A-plus student in all his subjects; a young man who was intelligent, handsome, eloquent, kind and co-operative.
 One of his goals in life was to break the World record in the 100 yard sprint.
 He was also a very loyal Turkish subject.

 On February 12, 1921, Kemalist general Jemil Jahid accompanied by hundreds of soldiers entered Anatolia College and began searching for guns and ammunition.
 The building was left severely desecrated and not a single gun or bullet was found.
 The only thing found was a map in the president's office of the historical region of Pontus during ancient and classical times (500 and 200BC).
 All Greek books from the Pontus Club were subsequently confiscated on the grounds that the literary Pontus Club was a 'revolutionary club'.